 Course development – At LSU, I spent time as a teaching assistant for a handful of classes, including introductory biology lab for majors, principals of ecology lab, course-based undergraduate research experience (CURE), independent research, and marine communities lab.
 In ecology lab, I worked closely with the course coordinator (Barry Aronhime) to develop new labs.
 As a TA in the CURE program, it was my job to develop rubrics for new assignments and work in social media for the traditional writing assignments.
 In the independent research course I taught, I developed the course from just an idea and taught students the scientific method with a focus on science communication.
 See my blog post here about the experience and check out the students’ posters.

-Experimental Design – As a Ph.D. recipient in quantitative ecology, and a current postdoctoral scholar with the USDA, I have years of experimental design experience.
+Experimental Design – I have years of experimental design experience.
 I have designed completely randomized, randomized block design, and repeated measures experiments.
 I have also assisted researchers over the last decade plan and set-up experiments, as well as collect data.

 Grant Writing – I have written several grant proposals over the last ten years.
 As a graduate student, I received three grants from the BioGrads organization at LSU.
 I also won two awards from the Louisiana Department of Fish and Wildlife to fund my research of crop pests.
-More recently, I have collaborated on grant proposals for large grants from the NSF and USDA during my postdoctoral research.
+I collaborated on grant proposals for large grants from the NSF and USDA during my postdoctoral research.
 At Vanderbilt, I served an administrative function for an NIH New Training Grant application and successfully wrote grants for a small outreach project and a deep dive into the history of evolution at Vanderbilt.

 LaTeX – Throughout my Ph.D., I wrote my manuscripts using LaTeX with citations coming from an independent BibTex file.
 While this is my preferred method for putting together a publication quality manuscript, I tend to do most of my writing in Word using other reference management as some journals still do not work with LaTeX files.